winniewcyu/gobang_easy/README.md

 [ ] AdminCRUD: change to functional programming instead of class, connect to db

-[x] Login, Home, NewGame, AdminHome, NewGamePublic, NewGamePrivate
+[x] Login, Home, , AdminHome, NewGamePublic, NewGamePrivate

 >tick the box if you have finished tasks above, thanks for effective contributing